 Partner with Nature Museum educators and scientists to incorporate real-world science, authentic learning opportunities, and unique resources into your classroom instruction.

-Teachers in grades K-1, 3-5, and 6-8 are invited to join the Peggy Notebaert Nature Museum’s 2022 Science Teaching Network, a grant-funded teacher professional development program focused on best practices in science instruction, the Next Generation Science Standards, and locally-relevant nature and science topics.
+Teachers in Grades 1-2, Grades 4-5, and Grades 6-8 are invited to join the Nature Museum’s 2023 Science Teaching Network, a grant-funded teacher professional development program focused on best practices in science instruction, the Next Generation Science Standards, and locally-relevant nature and science topics.

 Science Teaching Network Program Highlights